homermultitext/hmt-editors-guide/src/content.md

 (urn:cts:greekLit:tlg0012.tlg001.msA:1.61)

 - Since some ethnic names could be attributed to a location or an eponymous ancester (e.g. Trojans link to Tros or Troy), always take the geographic location before resorting to an eponymous ancestor.
+- Note that the ethnic mark up is only for people or groups of people (e.g. Trojan man or Trojans).
+We would not use it to describe a dialect (e.g. Ionic) or an inanimate object.
+Those are treated as normal vocabulary items that can be searched.
+- Groups that cannot be tied to a geographic place or an eponymous ancestor are also treated as vocabulary items (e.g. Centaurs, Myrmidons, Gorgons, Giants, Fates, etc).
+- Adjectival forms of people's names are also not tagged (ergo, we can tag 'Homer' but not 'Homeric')
+- We also do not tag unclear epithets, even if the identity can be determined from context.
+For example "Phoebus Apollo" is ok, but the "Earthshaker" to refer to Poseidon is not.

 [Achaious]: http://www.homermultitext.org/iipsrv?OBJ=IIP,1.0&FIF=/project/homer/pyramidal/VenA/VA013RN-0014.tif&RGN=0.461,0.426,0.071,0.027&WID=8000&CVT=JPEG